commatalk/commapluscoin/doc/build-osx.md

 and everything is available in /usr not just /Developer.
 XCode should be available on your OS X installation media, but if not, you can get the current version from https://developer.apple.com/xcode/.
-If you install Xcode 4.3 or later, you'll need to install its commapluscoinnd line tools.
+If you install Xcode 4.3 or later, you'll need to install its command line tools.
 This can be done in `Xcode > Preferences > Downloads > Components` and generally must be re-done or updated every time Xcode is updated.